jmenter/JAMSVGImage/README.md

     JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
     JAMSVGImageView *tigerImageView = [JAMSVGImageView.alloc initWithSVGImage:tiger];
     tigerImageView.contentMode = UIViewContentModeScaleAspectFit;
-    [self.view addSubview:self.tigerImageView];
+    [self.view addSubview:tigerImageView];

-This creates a JAMSVGImageView, pupulated with the tiger svg, sets the contentMode, and adds it to the view heirarchy.
+This creates a JAMSVGImageView, populated with the tiger svg, sets the contentMode, and adds it to the view heirarchy.
 The JAMSVGImageView respects all UIViewContentMode types and draws itself in high-resolution no matter what size the view is scaled to.

 You can also call [tiger image] or .CGImage to get a raster UIImage or CGImageRef.

-Note: the parser only supports the most common subset of graphics primitives.
+Note: the parser only supports the common subset of graphics primitives.
 Supported shapes/features:

 Shape Primitives:
 - Circle